 - 1. Duct systems shall be designed with maximum velocities as follows: - a.
 Supply Ductwork: 1900 feet per minute for main ductwork.
-Pressure drop of 0.10 inch water gage per hundred feet for main ducts and 0.05 inch water gage per hundred feet for ducts downstream of VAV boxes. - b.
+Pressure drop of maximum 0.3 inch water gage per hundred feet for main ducts and maximum 0.1 inch water gage per hundred feet for ducts downstream of VAV boxes. - b.
 Exhaust/Return Ductwork: 1800 feet per minute for main ductwork.
 Pressure drop of 0.10 inch water gage per hundred feet. - c.
 Ductwork shall be fabricated for appropriate pressure class. - 2.
 All occupied spaces shall meet room noise criteria (NC) of NC-35, except for conference and meeting rooms that shall be less than NC-30. - 3.
 Within ceiling spaces, flexible duct shall be used to connect the supply air diffuser/register to the rigid duct.
 Flexible duct shall not exceed seven (7) feet in length. - 4.
 Manual volume dampers shall be provided for every supply air outlet.
 The damper shall be located on the branch line serving the supply air outlet at the take-off from the main duct.
 Manual volume dampers shall be accessible.
 Provide access opening to manual volume dampers located in areas with gypsum board ceiling with the identification streamer/tag in addition to Young regulator for remote operated manual volume dampers. - 5.
 Select and schedule new VAV terminal units per LAWA's approval. - a.
 All VAV terminal units shall be seismically braced without regard to the weight limit in the Code.
 VAV boxes shall be supported without regard to adjacent ductwork and must be self-supporting.
 VAV terminal units shall be designed to resist seismic forces in all directions.
 Tension-only bracing is not allowed; Compression struts are required.
 See Airport Structural Design Standards for additional information. - b.
-Unit support for VAV terminal units shall be designed by a California licensed Civil or Structural Engineer. - Unit support for VAV terminal units shall be submitted to LAWA PDG for approval.
+Unit support for VAV terminal units shall be designed by a California licensed Civil or Structural Engineer. - c.
+Unit support for VAV terminal units shall be submitted to LAWA PDG for approval. - 6.
+When the lease space is renovated or remodeled, entire air distribution system shall be replaced, including the VAV boxes, ductwork, registers, grilles and diffusers. - 7.
+When the lease space is renovated, new VAV boxes shall be provided with the new DDC controllers capable of being integrated into the BAS. - 8.
+Existing ductwork - a.
+In the event that the existing air distribution system within the renovated space is deemed to be in working condition, it needs to be cleaned by a third party certified duct cleaner, within the area of work. - b.
+Existing air distribution system shall be balanced according to the new air flow requirements.